Information for people considered at higher risk of the effects of COVID-19 and their whānau.

 Māori, Pacific and some other ethnic minorities in New Zealand are at risk of adverse outcomes from COVID-19, particularly where there exists:

 - a higher rate of chronic health conditions

 - difficulty accessing health care (eg due to distance from care, difficulties with transport or childcare, or lack of suitable services).

 People with a history of smoking are more likely to have severe symptoms of COVID-19 and be admitted to ICU.

 There are options available to help you stop smoking.
 You can discuss these with your GP or contact Quitline on 0800 778 778.

 There is some indication you are more at risk of severe illness from COVID-19, as you are of other conditions such as diabetes, if you have a body mass index (BMI) of 40 or higher.

-If there is an increased risk of community transmission in the area where you live, you need to take extra precautions to keep yourself safe.
-If you are concerned about your risk, please discuss this with your Lead Maternity Carer.
+You may wish to talk to your midwife, GP or nurse practitioner around your risk of getting COVID-19, given your home and work environment.
+If there is an increased risk of community transmission in the area where you live, you need to take extra precautions to keep yourself safe